hrid0yyy/ResidualSpatialNet/README.markdown

 ## Contact

-For inquiries, contact [Hridoy Ahmed] at [hridoyahmedddd@gmail.com] or open a GitHub issue.
+For inquiries, contact me at hridoyahmedddd@gmail.com or open a GitHub issue.